kdubovikov/blog/_posts/2020-05-06-the-beauty-of-hardware.md

 ## What is digital electronics

-**TODO describe how schematic connect to function and IC connect to packages in software and PCBs to systems** The electrical signals are inherently analog.
+The electrical signals are inherently analog.
 Electrons, that move through conductors create an electrical current that we measure using different quantities such as Amperage, Voltage, and Resistance.
 So, how it comes that we can leverage the movement of electrons to create Turing-complete computing devices?
 To understand this, we first need to dive into mathematical logic.

 Mathematical logic formalizes logical reasoning into mathematical objects, that we can use to prove theorems.
 The subset of this field called Boolean algebra is of particular interest to us.
 Boolean algebra defines a set of operations on Boolean variables.
 Each Boolean variable can hold two possible values: True, or False.
 Those are also frequently represented by  0 and 1.
 The basic operations of Boolean algebra are {% m %}AND(x, y){% em %} or {% m %}x \wedge y{% em %}, {% m %}OR(x, y){% em %} or {% m %}x \vee y{% em %} and {% m %}NOT(x){% em %} or {% m %}\neg x{% em %} {% sidenote 4 'If you were able to read that sentence, you already have a good idea of how these basic operations work.' %}.